Ne-k/obsidian-vault/English 12/What is Hamas.md

-6. Who is (was…as he was assassinated Sept.
+1. Who is (was…as he was assassinated Sept.
 27, 2024) Hassan Nasrallah, and what are some of the reasons he is (was) both celebrated and criticized?
+- Nasrallah became Hezbollah's leader in 1992
+- He was one of the founders of Hezbollah
+- Many people celebrate Nasrallah for causing Israel to withdraw from the south and leading the 2006 war
+- He faces opposition among Lebanese who accuse him of tying their countries fate to Iran
+- Nasrallah lived in hiding for years, often delivering his speeches from undisclosed locations

-7. What recent setback did Hezbollah face with its communication devices, and who is believed to be responsible for it?
+2. What recent setback did Hezbollah face with its communication devices, and who is believed to be responsible for it?
+- Thousands of communication devices used by its members exploded in parts of Lebanon, killing 39 people and wounding nearly 3,000, most of them being civilians
+- The attack is widely believed to have been orchestrated by Israel

 # 🧠 Questions